-Specifies that storage used at run-time for the names of certain entities, particularly exceptions and enumeration literals, can be reduced by removing name information from the executable image.
+Specifies that storage used at run-time for the names of certain entities, particularly exceptions and enumeration literals, may be reduced by removing name information from the executable image.

-4.8.6 Pragma Export
+5.1.9.6 Aspect Export

 Specifies an Ada entity to be accessed by a foreign language, thus allowing an Ada subprogram to be called from a foreign language, or an Ada object to be accessed from a foreign language.